Alexander Ovechkin

 Ovechkin's First NHL Goal

 In May 2008, Ovechkin was called up to the Russian national team.
-That year was triumphant for the team: for the first time in 15 years, they won the "gold," defeating the host of the tournament, Canada.
-Ovechkin missed the next World Championship due to participating in the Stanley Cup.
+It was a triumphant year for the team: they claimed gold for the first time in 15 years, defeating tournament hosts Canada.
+Ovechkin missed the following World Championship while competing for the Stanley Cup.

 Hockey World Championship in Quebec (2008)